Robpol86/robpol86.com/docs/posts/2025/2025-02-13-truenas-scale-aiffro-runbook.md

 is a gamble but so far I haven't run into any data corruption issues, and my use case does not require running apps on TrueNAS so 8 GiB of RAM is sufficient (I still hit near-2.5Gbps speeds consistently).
 This is purely for data storage and access over Samba with my macOS single client.

+Update July 2025: I've since upgraded to the [Beelink Me Mini](https://www.bee-link.com/products/beelink-me-mini-n150).
+I was able to install the SSDs from the Aiffro to this and everything works without reinstalling or reconfiguring.

 ---